FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 The modules are as follows:

-__Pre-Program 1__: We start with a review of python fundamentals including I/O, data types, data structures, logical loops, exception handling and file I/O.
+__Module 00 Pre-program 1__: We start with a review of python fundamentals including I/O, data types, data structures, logical loops, exception handling and file I/O.

-__Pre-Program 2__: Continuing the exploration of python fundamentals, we lightly review some object oriented programming concepts with python, and handling of packages/modules/libraries and debugging errors and exceptions.
+__Module 00 Pre-program 2__: Continuing the exploration of python fundamentals, we lightly review some object oriented programming concepts with python, and handling of packages/modules/libraries and debugging errors and exceptions.

 __Module 1__: We introduce Numpy, a staple library for data manipulation, in this module.
 Specifically, we learn how to make numpy arrays and matrices, and operations we can do on them.